-Under The Provision and Use of Work Equipment Regulations 1998 (PUWER) employers are required to 'ensure that all persons who use work equipment (including fork lift trucks) have received adequate training for purposes of health and safety.
+Under The Provision and Use of Work Equipment Regulations 1998 (PUWER) employers are required to 'ensure that all persons who use work equipment have received adequate training for purposes of health and safety.
 Including training in the methods which may be adopted when using the work equipment, any risks which such use may entail and precautions to be taken'.

 The Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) deals with specific hazards/risks associated with lifting equipment and lifting operations.

-If you provide lifting equipment (including fork lift trucks) for use at work, or you have control of the use of lifting equipment, you should make sure that every lifting operation involving a lift truck is:
+If you provide lifting equipment for use at work, or you have control of the use of lifting equipment, you should make sure that every lifting operation involving a lift truck is:

 - Properly planned by a competent person.
 This is usually the operator for most fork lift-truck work, so they should have the appropriate training, knowledge and expertise.
-For unusual complex tasks or situations, specific risk assessments and planning are likely to be required. - · Appropriately supervised. - · Carried out in a safe manner using suitable equipment.
+For unusual complex tasks or situations, specific risk assessments and planning are likely to be required. - Appropriately supervised. - Carried out in a safe manner using suitable equipment.